dennis-heinrich/dennis-heinrich/README.md

 ### Dennis Heinrich
 Hey, i'm Dennis Heinrich, currently 23 years old and based near Hamburg, Germany.

 In my spare time i like to write code and help other peoples as voluntary firefighter.
 If you need help or have any kind of questions dont hesitate to contact me.
-I write code since i am 12 years old and began with PHP.
-Meanwhile i like to use Javascript/Typescript, Angular, Symfony and made my experiences with it.

 ## Socials & stuff
 * [website](https://go.cloudmaker97.de/start)